Nareshix/rsql/README.md

 ### 2. SQL File

 Point to a `.sql` file.
-The compile time checks will be done against this sql file (ensure that there is `CREATE TABLE`) `lazysql` watches this file; if you edit it, rust recompiles automatically to ensure type safety.
+The compile time checks will be done against this sql file (ensure that there is `CREATE TABLE`). `lazysql` watches this file; if you edit it, rust recompiles automatically to ensure type safety.

 ```rust
 #[lazy_sql("schema.sql")]